 Whether you’re going away for a weekend or a whole week, packing can be really stressful.
 For the past few months, I’ve been trying to find the best way to pack for our trip to Europe.

 Originally, I wanted to check a regular bag to share with Adam plus carry-on luggage.
-But traveling around seven countries with a set of luggage sounds like a nightmare.
+But travelling around seven countries with a set of luggage sounds like a nightmare.
 Not to mention the extra cost of checking a bag for every single flight.
-For the sake of my sanity and budget we decided to cut this cost and keep it simple with a carry-on bag each.
-Which means we are living for two months in a carry on.
+For the sake of my sanity and budget, we decided to cut this cost and keep it simple with a carry-on bag each.
+This means we are living for two months in a carry-on.